Terms & Conditions

 - OUR CONTRACT WITH YOU

 3.1 How We will accept your Booking.
 Our acceptance of your Booking will take place when We email you to accept it, at which point a contract will come into existence between you and Us.
+For Online education, our acceptance 0f your booking is at the point that you purchase an online product, having agreed to these terms and conditions at checkout.

 3.2 If We cannot accept your Booking.
 If We are unable to accept your Booking, We will inform you of this in writing and will not charge you.
 This might be because of unexpected limits on Our resources which We could not reasonably plan for, because We have identified an error in the price or description of the Seminar or because there are no spaces left.